-In this article we will tell you how to create and manage a database when using a web hosting package.
+In this article you will learn how to create and manage a database on a web hosting package at TransIP.

 A database is a place where you can store, retrieve and configure the data of your website.
-Databases can be created via your TransIP control panel and managed via the PHPMyAdmin software.
+Databases are created via your TransIP control panel and managed via PHPMyAdmin.

 Creating and managing a database

-Inside your control panel, go to the 'Domains & Hosting' and select your domain name on the left hand side (don't check the box).
-Next to 'your website', click on the cog wheel, followed by 'Databases'.
+Inside your control panel, go to the 'Domains & Hosting' tab and select your domain name on the left hand side (don't check the box).
+Next to 'your website', click on the cog wheel, followed by 'Database'.

 Now, click on '+ Create database'.